My Goals

 Committee on Economic and Monetary Affairs (ECON)

-ECON deals, for example, with issues such as recovery from the Corona crisis, combating tax evasion and transparency for hedge funds.
-We Social Democrats have been calling for years for far-reaching regulation of the European financial market.
-This is not just about the common eurozone, but about the future of the European Union as a project in itself.
+ECON deals with various issues, including recovery from the COVID-19 crisis, combating tax evasion, and improving transparency for hedge funds.
+For years, we Social Democrats have been advocating for comprehensive regulation of the European financial market.
+This issue is not only of central importance for the common eurozone, but for the future of the European Project in and of itself.

-Specifically, I am currently dealing with the Corporate Due Diligence Directive, for which I have been appointed rapporteur for the opinion due in ECON.
-The aim of the directive is to improve the protection of human rights and the environment in value chains of European companies and to create a level playing field in the EU internal market.
-They must be liable for human rights violations, child labor and forced labor, and also for environmental protection.
-I pay particular attention to the fact that financial institutions are declared a high-risk area.
+Currently, I am specifically engaged with the Corporate Due Diligence Directive, for which I have been appointed rapporteur for the opinion due in ECON.
+The objective of this directive is to improve the protection of human rights and the environment within the value chains of European companies and create a level playing field in the EU internal market.
+Companies must be held accountable for human rights violations, child labor, forced labor, and environmental violation.
+I place a particular emphasis on the critical importance of designating financial institutions as a high-risk sector within this framework.

 Committee on the Internal Market and Consumer Protection (IMCO)

 The internal market for goods and services, in which we can move freely, is the heart of the European Union.
-That’s why I’m delighted to be involved in shaping it in the Internal Market and Consumer Protection Committee (IMCO).
-Here I deal with a wide range of rules that regulate the economy, and protect us consumers.
-Whether it’s cross-border service provision, the right to repair broken equipment, or a charger for all small electronic devices, IMCO has its fingers in the pie.
+I am therefore honored to play a role in shaping it as a member of the Committee for Internal Market and Consumer Protection (IMCO).
+Within IMCO, I engage with a wide array of regulations that govern the economy and safeguard the rights of us consumers.
+Whether it’s facilitating cross-border service provision, advocating for the right to repair broken devices, or pushing for a universal charger for all small electronic devices, IMCO plays a crucial role.

-A functioning single market is the backbone of the European Union.
-What counts for me is that social policy, ecology and the economy are linked.
-If this succeeds in Brussels and Strasbourg, Europe’s citizens will continue to rally behind the European project.
+A functioning internal market stands as the backbone of the European Union.
+What matters to me is upholding an interplay of social policy, environmental sustainability, and economic prosperity.
+If we can achieve this harmony in Brussels and Strasbourg, European citizens will continue to rally behind the European project.

 Committee on Legal Affairs (JURI)

-Another competence that is very close to my heart concerns the role of the European Parliament as an appellant before the Court of Justice of the European Union.
-This power strengthens the role of Parliament and thus democracy as a whole.
-In concrete terms, it means that the European Parliament can bring an action – for example, to declare a legal act null and void.
-This could have applied, for example, to the controversial taxonomy regulation, which had both substantive and formal errors.
-However, it already failed in the plenary session of the Parliament.
+Another area of particular importance to me pertains to the role of the European Parliament as an appellant before the Court of Justice of the European Union.
+This authority strengthens the Parliament’s role and, by extension, enhances the democratic fabric of our Union.
+In practical terms, it empowers the European Parliament to initiate legal actions, including the nullification of legal acts.
+For instance, this authority could have been invoked in the case of the contentious taxonomy regulation, which exhibited both substantive and procedural flaws but ultimately faltered during the plenary session of the Parliament.